Tien Shinhan: In other media

-Tien appears in two non-canon Dragon Ball Z movies; in the third, Tien battles the henchmen of Turles; in the ninth, Tien is involved with an intergalactic tournament and helps Gohan with Bojack's minions;
+Tien appears in two non-canon Dragon Ball Z movies; in the third, Tien battles the henchmen of Turles; in the ninth, Tien is involved with an intergalactic tournament and helps Gohan with Bojack's minions.

-Tien makes very brief appearances in Dragon Ball GT, the anime-only sequel to the series.
+He makes very brief appearances in Dragon Ball GT, the anime-only sequel to the series.

 Tien appears in most Dragon Ball games.
 In the 2003 game Dragon Ball Z: Budokai 2, Tien and Yamcha can be absorbed by Majin Buu to create a form exclusive to the game.
-In the 2009 game Dragon Ball: Raging Blast, Chaozu is told by Burter and Jeice that he drags Tien down, the latter arriving during Chaozu's fight with the pair and defeating them both, Tien afterward asserting that the duo's claim was false.
+In the 2009 game Dragon Ball: Raging Blast, Chiaotzu is told by Burter and Jeice that he drags Tien down, the latter arriving during Chiaotzu's fight with the pair and defeating them both, Tien afterward asserting that the duo's claim was false.
 The two are subsequently challenged by Goten and Trunks, who fuse into Gotenks, and Goku and Vegeta, defeating both pairs to assert themselves as the best tag team.
-In the 2018 game Dragon Ball FighterZ, Tien is guarded by Chaozu while the two are approached by clones until Goku and Krillin arrive.
-After Krillin explains the situation, Tien states his intent to fight alongside them against the clones and agrees to Chaozu's help on the condition that he does not leave his side.
-After Android 21 follows the heroes to the Kaiō-shin planet, Tien uses the Neo Tri-Beam to aid in destroying her.
+In the 2018 game Dragon Ball FighterZ, Tien is guarded by Chiaotzu while the two are approached by clones until Goku and Krillin arrive.
+After Krillin explains the situation, Tien states his intent to fight alongside them against the clones and agrees to Chiaotzu's help on the condition that he does not leave his side.
+After Android 21 follows the heroes to the Kaioshin planet, Tien uses the Neo Tri-Beam to aid in destroying her.

 He is referenced by American rapper Soulja Boy in the uncut version of his song "Goku", where he states that he "feels like Tien" along with other Dragon Ball characters and Pikachu.